Seb-Leb/IFT712_kaggle_project/README.md

          - analyse
          - store analysis

- - show analysis results of the array (6 methods)
+ - show analysis results of the array (6 methods) with a cross-validation

-Initial parameters and reason of use : none for now

-Data gathering :
-- do we join a file and read data from it
-- or do we import them directly from kaggle.com #is kaggle api needed?

-Show analysis :
- - do model combination to find the best result